-Commercial Hunter is a partnership with the U.S. Marine Corps where we encourage students to think outside of the box and explore 'low tech' threats from terrorists.
+- Commercial Hunter is a partnership with the U.S. Marine Corps where we encourage students to think outside the box and explore 'low tech' threats from terrorists.

-We currently have a wide selection of hand and power tools as well as a a 3 axis CNC machine, 3-D Printers, and a Laser cutter.
-For things that can’t be fabricated in the Innovation Gymnasium we have access to the Lyle School of Engineering Machine Shop as well as the Research Center for Advanced Manufacturing.
+We currently have a wide selection of hand and power tools as well as a 3 axis CNC machine, 3-D Printers, and a laser cutter.
+For things that can’t be fabricated in the Innovation Gymnasium, we have access to the Lyle School of Engineering Machine Shop as well as the Research Center for Advanced Manufacturing.

 In addition to fabrication tools, the Deason Innovation Gymnasium has several workstation computers loaded with a number of software packages chosen specifically to enhance the usefulness of the Gym; software such as Solid Edge for CAD, Matlab and Mathematica for computational analysis, LabView for instrumentation control and robotics, and multiple integrated development environments such as Microsoft's Visual Studio.